Definition of Depreciation

 Depreciation is the systematic allocation of the cost of an asset to Depreciation Expenses over the asset's useful life.

 If an asset will have a salvage value at the end of the asset's useful life, the amount of the salvage value is not depreciated.
 However, it is common to assume that the salvage value will be $0.

 The depreciation method used for financial reporting is often different from the depreciation method used for U.S. income tax reporting.

-Let's assume that a plant asset has a cost of $100,000 with an estimated salvage value of $10,000.
-This makes the depreciable cost $90,000.
-The asset has a useful life of 5 years or the production of 100,000 parts.
-The asset is placed into service on January 1, 2012 and the company's accounting year is January 1 through December 31.
+For our comparison of some of the depreciation methods, assume that a company purchased a new plant asset at a cost of $100,000 that will have an estimated salvage value of $10,000 at the end of its useful life.
+This means that the total amount of depreciation will be $90,000 (which is referred to as the depreciable cost).
+The asset is expected to be useful for 5 years or the production of 100,000 units of output.
+The asset is placed into service on January 1, 2021, and the company's accounting year is January 1 through December 31.

-Straight-line: Depreciable cost of $90,000 divided by 5 years = $18,000 of depreciation each year for 5 years.
-Download our Straight-line Form and Template.
+Depreciable cost of $90,000 divided by 5 years = $18,000 of depreciation each year for 5 years.
+Download our Straight-line Method Form and Template.

 Depreciable cost of $90,000 divided by 100,000 units = $0.90 per unit.
 In 2021, the company produces 12,000 units X $0.90 = $10,800 of depreciation.
 In 2022, the company produces 30,000 units X $0.90 = $27,000 of depreciation.
 Continue until the accumulated depreciation reaches $90,000.
 Download our Units-of-Activity (Production) Method Form and Template.